Balanced Hermitian structures on almost abelian Lie algebras: Introduction

 The paper is structured as follows: in Section \ref{Herm} we introduce the framework of Hermitian almost abelian Lie algebras.
 In particular, in terms of algebraic data associated to a fixed adapted unitary basis, we provide a formula for the Lee form $\theta$ and we investigate Hermitian almost abelian Lie algebras admitting closed $(n,0)$-forms, where $n$ denotes the complex dimension of the Lie algebra.

-In Section \ref{balancedmetrics}, we characterize balanced Hermitian almost abelian Lie algebras and prove the equivalence of the balanced and Calabi-Yau with torsion condition in the unimodular case.
+In Section \ref{balancedmetrics}, we characterize balanced Hermitian almost abelian Lie algebras and prove the equivalence of the balanced and Calabi-Yau with torsion conditions in the unimodular case.
 As a consequence we show that the aforementioned conjecture regarding balanced and SKT metrics holds for compact almost abelian solvmanifolds of any dimension endowed with left-invariant complex structures.

-Section \ref{6-dim} is devoted to the classification of $6$-dimensional non-nilpotent almost abelian Lie algebras admitting balanced Hermitian structures.
-In particular, up to isomorphism, we obtain four classes of $6$-dimensional non-nilpotent unimodular almost abelian Lie algebras, all of which are decomposable as the direct sum of a $5$-dimensional almost abelian Lie algebra and $\R$.
+Section \ref{6-dim} is devoted to the classification of six-dimensional non-nilpotent almost abelian Lie algebras admitting balanced Hermitian structures.
+In particular, up to isomorphism, we obtain four classes of six-dimensional non-nilpotent unimodular almost abelian Lie algebras, all of which are decomposable as the direct sum of a $5$-dimensional almost abelian Lie algebra and $\R$.
 We also investigate whether the corresponding simply connected Lie groups admit compact quotients.

 Finally, in Sections \ref{sec_bal} and \ref{sec_anom} we study the balanced flow and the anomaly flow on almost abelian Lie groups, respectively, presenting the aforementioned results.